CMU-IDS-2020/a3-giesa-erdolu/writeup.md

 b- Thematic weights within the debate

 Visualizations:
-Mini-map bar chart → Minimap + (Actor - Number of Healthcare - Time)
+   - Mini-map bar chart → Minimap + (Actor-Number of Healthcare-Time)
-Zoomable line chart → (Number of Healthcare - Order of Speech)
+   - Zoomable line chart → (Number of Healthcare-Order of Speech)

-Mini-map bar chart → Minimap + (Actor - Number of Covid- Time) Zoomable line chart → (Number of Covid - Order of Speech)
+   - Mini-map bar chart → Minimap + (Actor-Number of Covid-Time)
+   - Zoomable line chart → (Number of Covid-Order of Speech)

-Mini-map bar chart → Minimap + (Actor - Number of Economy - Time)
+   - Mini-map bar chart → Minimap + (Actor-Number of Economy-Time)
-Zoomable line chart → (Number of Economy - Order of Speech)
+   - Zoomable line chart → (Number of Economy-Order of Speech)

-Mini-map bar chart → Minimap + (Actor - Number of Environment - Time)
+   - Mini-map bar chart → Minimap + (Actor-Number of Environment-Time)
-Zoomable line chart → (Number of Environment - Order of Speech)
+   - Zoomable line chart → (Number of Environment-Order of Speech)

-Mini-map bar chart → Minimap + (Actor - Number of Race - Time)
+   - Mini-map bar chart → Minimap + (Actor-Number of Race-Time)
-Zoomable line chart → (Number of Race - Order of Speech)
+   - Zoomable line chart → (Number of Race-Order of Speech)

-Mini-map bar chart → Minimap + (Actor - Number of Election - Time)
+   - Mini-map bar chart → Minimap + (Actor-Number of Election-Time)
-Zoomable line chart → (Number of Election - Order of Speech)
+   - Zoomable line chart → (Number of Election-Order of Speech)

-Linked bar chart → Word Count - Theme
+   - Linked bar chart → Word Count-Theme
-Linked bar chart → Word Count - Actor - Theme Words
+   - Linked bar chart → Word Count-Actor-Theme Words

-Bar chart  →  Word Count - Actor - Pointing to self and others
+   - Bar chart  →  Word Count-Actor-Pointing to self and others

 Each minimap bar chart and zoomable line chart was designed in exactly the same ways described above.
 We chose these interactions for the same reasons described above.

 The linked bar charts we designed was made of:
-A bar chart: A chart that maps Word Count (on Y axis) on Theme (on X axis) with color coded bars that represent Word Count and Actor.
+   - A bar chart: A chart that maps Word Count (on Y axis) on Theme (on X axis) with color coded bars that represent Word Count and Actor.
 It shows the total counts of theme words for each theme (both by Biden and Trump) by stacking the bars.
 It allows the user to compare the weight of themes in the overall conversation.
 It also allows the user to compare the weight of themes between the actors by comparing the size of stacked bars.
 The chart also has a tooltip interaction that shows the Actor on each bar.
      Each bar that is mapped to a theme can also be selected by clicking.
 This selection makes the second linked bar show a breakdown of the counts into theme words by each actor.
-A bar chart: A chart that is linked to the first one, and that maps Word Count (on Y axis) on Actor (on X axis) and Theme Words (on column) with color coded bars that represent Word Count and Actor under each Theme Word.
+  - A bar chart: A chart that is linked to the first one, and that maps Word Count (on Y axis) on Actor (on X axis) and Theme Words (on column) with color coded bars that represent Word Count and Actor under each Theme Word.
 It shows the total count of each theme word by Actor.
 It also shows the weight of theme words within each theme.
 It also allows the user to compare the emphasis of theme words across the actors by comparing the size of bars.
-The chart also has a tooltip interaction that shows the Word Count on each bar.
+The chart also has a tooltip interaction that shows the Word
+    Count on each bar.

     For example, clicking on the bar that indicates the “Covid” theme Word Count, will allow the user to see a side by side comparison of the “Covid” theme word (“vaccine”, “mask”, “death”, “dying”, “covid”) counts by each actor.

-We chose these interactions because we wanted the user to be able to: see various layers of information in two charts see overall by default and breakdowns by selection make comparisons of counts, weights, and emphasis by counts and size of things (such as bars stacked or next to each other) check details (counts by tooltips, if necessary)
+We chose these interactions because we wanted the user to be able to:
+    - see various layers of information in two charts
+    - see overall by default and breakdowns by selection
+    - make comparisons of counts, weights, and emphasis by counts and size of things (such as bars stacked or next to each other)
+    - check details (counts by tooltips, if necessary)

 The bar chart we designed:
-A bar chart: A chart that maps Word Count (on Y axis) on Actor (on X axis) and “Pointing to Self and Fingers to Others” (PSFO) words (“You”, “He”, “I”) (on column) with color coded bars that represent Word Count and Actor under each PSFO word.
+    - A bar chart: A chart that maps Word Count (on Y axis) on Actor (on X axis) and “Pointing to Self and Fingers to Others” (PSFO) words (“You”, “He”, “I”) (on column) with color coded bars that represent Word Count and Actor under each PSFO word.
 It shows the total count of each PSFO word by Actor.
 It also allows the user to compare the emphasis of PSFO words across the actors by comparing the size of bars.
 The chart has a selection option with click that highlights PSFO Word Count by actor.
 The chart also has a tooltip interaction that shows the Word Count on each bar.

-We chose these interactions because we wanted the user to be able to: see overall by default and breakdowns by selection make comparisons of counts and emphasis by counts and size of things (such as bars next to each other) check details (counts by tooltips, if necessary)
+We chose these interactions because we wanted the user to be able to:
+   - see overall by default and breakdowns by selection
+   - make comparisons of counts and emphasis by counts and size of things (such as bars next to each other)
+   - check details (counts by tooltips, if necessary)

 Workflow
 (Emek)